 Our proprietary cognitive retrieval technology extracts key concepts out of your patent and uses a conceptual mapping approach to identify documents that are of closest semantic relevance to your patent.
 It finds those related documents quickly and accurately.

 Our semantic model is expressly designed to work with patent documents, which means that it excels at extracting information out of complex documents with heavy technical or legal language.

-Using IP.com’s Patent Factor Index (PFI) Reports, decision-makers and intellectual property managers can obtain the information needed to effectively identify high and low quality intellectual assets and make informed decisions regarding patent asset management.
+Using IP.com’s analytic reports, decision-makers and intellectual property managers can obtain the information needed to effectively identify high and low quality intellectual assets and make informed decisions regarding patent asset management.